maxliving/jkl-website/index.md

 {% include contact_list.html %}
 <hr style="height:1px; visibility:hidden; margin:8px;" />

 Hello and welcome!
 I am currently a research analyst at the New York Fed, where I focus on applied microeconomics.
 My work at the Fed covers topics ranging from land price modeling to school district finances.
-I attended Wesleyan University, where I wrote my thesis about the effects of teacher unionization.
+I attended Wesleyan University, where I majored in economics and wrote my thesis about the effects of teacher unionization.
 In all these ventures, I use a combination of Python, R, Stata, and SAS.

 ---